AlexThePolygonal/cpp-stateful-templates/README.md

 static_assert(next<>() == 3);
 ```

 Much more is possible.
 Inspired by prior work, I have developed an entire imperative language for C++ metaprogramming, implemented as a header-only library for the C++20 standard.
 The language is dynamically typed.
-While the syntax is unorthodox, its functionality resembles that of Python.
+While the syntax is unorthodox, it looks like Python modulo a different choice of brackets and indentations.
 It has all of the primitives which you need for coding, like conditionals and while loops.
-The statefulness implementation is traditional and uses friend injection, which I will detail in a later section.
+The statefulness implementation uses friend injection, a well-established trick, which I will explain in the [section on implementation details](#implementation-details).

 Additionally, this approach reveals several fascinating footguns which I didn't know before.
 The compile times are as large as expected, and we make heavy use of compiler-dependent behaviour.
 Because of this, I **do not** recommend using any of this code in production.